EDS-Bioinformatics-Laboratory/ansible/README.md

 ## Setting up an Ubuntu VM

-* Create a new VM on myDre
+* Create a new Ubuntu v22 VM on myDre (warning: Ubuntu 24 does not work)

 * Login to the VM using your myDRE account using RDP (X environment), or SSH  (terminal).